ianmcloughlin/repeat-2021-emtech/README.md

 ## What to do

-Create a Jupyter notebook in Python 3 that compares the use of the [scikit-learn `KNeighborsClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) with that of [keras](https://keras.io/) for classifying the three species of iris identified in [Fisher's famous iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
+Create a Jupyter notebook in Python 3 that compares the use of the [scikit-learn `KNeighborsClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) with the use of keras [keras](https://keras.io/) for classifying the three species of iris identified in [Fisher's famous iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
-The following should be included in your notebook.
+The notebook should include the following.

 1. A description of the iris dataset and an explanation of why it so heavily referenced in machine learning, particularly in respect to classification algorithms.
 2. An explanation and code to train a k-nearest-neighbour classifier for the iris species based on the dataset using `scikit-learn`.
 3. An explanation and code to train a classifier for the iris species based on the `keras` package.
 4. A comparison of the accuracy of your two classifiers.

+The notebook should be stored in your GitHub repository along with an appropriate README detailing how to run it.

 ## Enhancements